 Or maybe they did pull on this string.
 Maybe they also noticed that Anna Malone, who enumerated ED 143, did a poor job as well, skipping homes and visiting a whole block outside of her ED (hence the triplicate census entries noted above).
 Perhaps they did discover that there was a gigantic mess in the Third Ward of Homestead and decided the easiest thing to do, five months after the enumeration was completed, was to act like they hadn’t seen anything and just pass it through.

 From there, I compared every head of household in ED 144 to Homestead’s 1918 and 1921 directories.
-A clear line emerged, the mid-Wednesday breakdown I laid out earlier, before which most families appeared in one or both directories (or a duplicate 1920 census), and after which no families appeared in either directory.
+A clear line emerged, the Wednesday breakdown I laid out earlier, before which most families appeared in other genealogical records, and after which no families appeared in other records.
 Joe Price and his team at BYU’s Record Linking Lab ran a procedure of their own based on their Census Tree Project and confirmed my findings.

 So far as I can tell, Henry got away with his fraud.
 Afterwards, he decided government work was to his liking.
 The 1930 census recorded him as a laborer working for the city.
 The 1940 census recorded him as a clerk in the District Attorney’s office.
 From 1944 on, he was a clerk in the prothonotary’s office.

-He lived at home with his parents for two more decades until he married at 40 years of age.
+He lived at home with his parents for two more decades beyond the 1920 census until he married at 40 years of age.
 He never had children.
-In 1961 he took his own life—a gunshot to the head.
+In 1961 he took his own life—gunshot to the head.
 He did not leave a note.

 As for the 1920 census, it became mired in controversy.
 The enumeration to which Henry contributed showed the continued movement of people to urban areas.
 Rural representatives were unhappy at the prospect of losing political power, and for a full decade they blocked the reapportionment of the House of Representatives and the Electoral College.
 In 1929 Congress passed a bill to prevent this mess from ever recurring.